 In May of 2004, Gorge Rebuild-it Center relocated to the Heights with generous support from the Bryant Family as well as Brian Carlstrom, Shar Carney, Scot Bergeron, Nathan Salter, Theresa North, Chris Tsongas, Ruth Olin, Michael Becker, Lynn Bergeron, Jules Burton, Susan Franklin, and Rebecca Stonestreet.

-Bob Bryant, an ardent supporter of the Gorge Rebuild-it Center, built the pole building for the Center and rented it affordably to the new business.
+The Bryant family has been ardent supporters of the Gorge Rebuild-it Center, and are responsible for having constructed the pole building for the Center and they rented it affordably to the new business.

 Nathan Salter rescued a double-wide from Skamania Senior Services minutes before a demolition crew was to tear it down.
 Once remodeled, that relocated structure provided office space at Gorge Rebuild-it Center and a home for Columbia Gorge Earth Center, which used the space to hold forums, lectures and films for many years.